hyperstripe50/fractal-market-analysis/README.md

 ## Features
 This package offers time series simulation processes as well as rescaled range analysis.

-The time series simulations are implemented as per Beniot Mandelbrot's description in "A Multifractal Model of Asset Returns", and further elaborated on within "Scaling in financial prices: III.
+The time series simulations are implemented as per Benoit Mandelbrot's description in "A Multifractal Model of Asset Returns", and further elaborated on within "Scaling in financial prices: III.
 Cartoon Brownian motions in multifractal time".

 The rescaled range analysis is implemented as per Edgar E. Peters "Fractal Market Analysis".